Key Takeaways

 Sources

 - Chewy — Joint Combo Classic Pellets, 8 lb (accessed April 2026).
-Confirmed 3.75 lb bucket = 60-day maintenance supply.
+Confirmed 3.75 lb = 60-day maintenance supply.
 Product description and consumer reviews.